berzerk0/WeAreLegion-Game/README.md

 - At the start, the host has no notable health issues (other than those that might come naturally with being their age, but nothing like deathly allergies).
 Injuries may arise during the game, and their impact on the game is at the discretion (whim) of the Narrator.
 - Until explicitly defined, the host has no objects on their person - though this is up to the discretion of the Narrator

+## Narrator Guidelines
+- Create opportunities for Spirits to use their skills
+- Make it possible for all Spirits to complete their oaths
+- Allow Spirits to define what the body looks like/have on them, but don't let one player dominate too much
+- Play the role of every character in the world besides the body, and enforce that.
+Don't let Spirits tell you what a non-player character says.
+- Let Spirits act as they please, but give them a nudge if they they are trying to do something in a way that is more complicated than it needs to be.

 ## Game End
 When only one Spirit has more than 0 possession points remaining, they regain possession automatically at the cost of 1 point until they lose control with 0 points left.